GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/03.621-630/02.One-More-Day's-Work/docs.md

 ---
+title: |
-title: 622.
-One More Day's Work
+    622. One More Day's Work - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 622.
+One More Day's Work.
+One more day's work for Jesus,  One less of life for me;  But heaven is nearer,  And Christ is dearer,  Than yesterday to me;  His love and light  Fill all my soul tonight.
+    keywords:  |
-    keywords: Church Hymnal, One More Day's Work, One more day's work for Jesus, One more day's work for Jesus
+        Church Hymnal 1941, adventhymnals, advent hymnals, One More Day's Work, One more day's work for Jesus.
+One more day's work for Jesus,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 622. ONE MORE DAY'S WORK
+####  Church Hymnal 1941,

 ```txt

 1.
 One more day's work for Jesus,
 One less of life for me;